Harry Kewell: Finals

-2011 Asian Cup
+2011 AFC Asian Cup

 Kewell started in all of the Socceroos matches in the 2011 AFC Asian Cup, scoring three times for the green and gold in the Qatar-based tournament.
 His first goal came in Australia's first match, against India, with a left-footed shot from outside the penalty area.
 Kewell's second goal came in Australia's quarter-final match against Iraq with a header in the 118th minute in extra-time, which gave Australia a 1–0 win and put them into the semi-finals of the Asian Cup for the first time in Australia's history.
 Kewell continued his fine form in the semi-final against Uzbekistan by opening the scoring in the first five minutes, helping his side to a 6–0 win and progress to the final, where they were beaten 1–0 by Japan.

-2014 World Cup qualifiers
+2014 FIFA World Cup qualifiers

 In February 2012, Kewell scored his last goal for Australia in a 4–2 win over Saudi Arabia in Melbourne.
-He played his final game for Australia against Oman on 8 June 2012, the game finished 0–0.
+On 8 June 2012, Kewell played his final game for Australia in a scoreless draw against Oman.